ahmedrangel/discord-app-workers-template/README.md

-# Discord Bot Slash Commands Template Using Clourflare Workers
+# Discord Application Slash Commands Template Using Clourflare Workers
 When setting up a Bot on Discord, you have the option to receive standard events from the client through webhooks.
 Discord will make a request to a pre-defined HTTPS endpoint and provide event details within a JSON payload.

 - Uses the [Discord Interactions API](https://discord.com/developers/docs/interactions/receiving-and-responding)